 Auto-immune conditions often run in families.
-In my family my mother had a rare condition called scleroderma, and my niece has also been diagnosed with lupus.
+My mother had a rare condition called scleroderma, and my niece also has lupus.
 My father's mother had rheumatoid arthritis.

 This suggests that these diseases have a shared genetic component.
-Much work is going on currently to try to find what this may be as then better treatment and prevention may be possible.
+Much work is going on to try to find this link, as then better treatment and prevention may be possible.

-In the meantime I am keeping active disease at bay by ensuring my stress levels are kept low.
+In the meantime I am keeping active disease at bay by ensuring my stress levels are kept low by painting!